-- 18. Where the Integrity Commissioner finds that the Code has been contravened either in whole or in part, the Integrity Commissioner shall provide a report to Council outlining their findings, their opinion as to how the Member has contravened the Code and any recommended corrective action or sanctions. - 19.
+- 26. Where the Integrity Commissioner finds that the Code has been contravened either in whole or in part, the Integrity Commissioner shall provide a report to Council outlining their findings, their opinion as to how the Member has contravened the Code and any recommended corrective action or sanctions.
+The Member's name will be disclosed in that report. - 27.
 The Integrity Commissioner shall not issue a report to Council which finds a violation of the Code of Conduct on the part of any Member unless the Member has had reasonable notice of the basis for the proposed finding and recommended sanction and an opportunity either in person or in writing to comment to the Integrity Commissioner on the proposed finding and recommended sanction.
-In preparing their report to Council, the Integrity Commissioner shall take the Member's response into consideration and shall attach a copy of the response to their report. - 20.
-The Complainant will be provided with a copy of the Integrity Commissioner's report to Council when the report is placed on the agenda for the meeting at which the report will be considered. - 21.
-The Integrity Commissioner may make interim reports to Council as required to address any instances of interference, obstruction, delay or retaliation encountered during the investigation. - 22.
-If the Integrity Commissioner determines that there has been no breach of the Code of Conduct, the Integrity Commissioner will provide a report to the Member and the Complainant advising them of that determination, and will not report to Council about their determination, except as part of an Annual Report
+In preparing their report to Council, the Integrity Commissioner shall take the Member's response into consideration and shall attach a copy of the response to their report. - 28.
+Where the Integrity Commissioner finds that the Code has been breached, the Complainant shall be provided with a copy of the Integrity Commissioner's report to Council when the report is placed on the agenda for the meeting at which the report shall be considered. - 29.
+The Integrity Commissioner may make interim reports to Council as required to address any instances of interference, obstruction, delay or retaliation encountered during the investigation. - 30.
+Where the Integrity Commissioner determines that the Code has not been contravened, the Integrity Commissioner shall provide a report to the Member and the Complainant advising them of that determination, and shall not report to Council about their determination, except as part of an Annual Report.